sefgsefg/FL-on-kubeflow/README.md

 ```
 Server
 ---
-We use the "Flask" to make a server.
-First create the list for storing client's upload data and make a dictionary for sharing variable between clients context
+We use Flask to create a server.
+Initially, we create a list to store client upload data and make a dictionary for sharing variables between client contexts.

-You should change "NUM_OF_CLIENTS" number for actual number of clients.
-This example is 2.
 ```
 app = Flask(__name__)
     clients_local_count = []